thuatnd-rk/deep-learning-english/README.md

 ## Architecture

-The application is built on AWS cloud infrastructure with a serverless-first approach:
+The application is built on AWS cloud infrastructure with a fully serverless approach:

 ```
 ┌─────────────────────────────────────────┐